Krishnawasthi/ComparatorAndComparable/Synchronized.md

 ## Under this example: here are 10K objects(Products), if you are making changes in one product it will lock the remaining 9999 products Means it will lock the object(prodPrice).
 ## this is because you have synchronized the object.
+## It is good to solve this problem but it will be slow because thread safety always comes with slowness.